microsoft/microsoft-performance-toolkit-sdk/documentation/Known-SDK-Driver-Compatibility/WPA.md

 # Abstract
-This document outlines what versions of WPA are compatbile with plugins compiled against specific versions of the SDK.
+This document outlines what versions of WPA are compatible with plugins compiled against specific versions of the SDK.

 | Plugin SDK Version | Supported WPA versions |
 | ------------------ | ---------------------- |